Web

 Maluuba claims to have “designed a deep neural agent that learns to accomplish these tasks through efficient information-seeking behavior,” and that “such behavior is a vital research step towards Artificial General Intelligence.”

-Nadella’s talk came on the day after Microsoft announced partnership with Flipkart, India’s leading retailer and e-commerce platform, “to provide consumers in India with the best online shopping service.”
+Nadella’s talk came on the day after Microsoft announced a partnership with Flipkart, India’s leading retailer and e-commerce platform, “to provide consumers in India with the best online shopping service.”

 Flipkart plans to use the artificial intelligence, machine learning and analytics capabilities in Azure, such as Cortana Intelligence Suite and Power BI, to optimize its data for innovative merchandising, advertising, marketing and customer service, according to Microsoft’s news center.